workdojos/Dojos-Fresh-Hugo-Theme/content/accountexecutive/startup-ideas.md

 ---
-title: Startup Ideas for Account Executives and Entrepreneurs in the Y Industry
+title: Startup Ideas for Account Executives and Entrepreneurs in the Sales Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo